Searching for Dark Matter Annihilation with IceCube and P-ONE: Analysis and Results

+Since this is a diffuse analysis, we can disregard the right ascension of the events and create a background model by scrambling data in the right ascension.
+Note, that this reduces the sensitivity of this analysis since we remove any possible benefits from potential DM overabundance in the galactic center.
+To create the background model, we scrambled 10 years of IceCube data $10^6$ times and constructed the mean binned in energy.
+Then we fit our atmospheric and astrophysical neutrino fluxes to the mean by scaling our calculations, see \autoref{sec:Background}.
+The scaling values are 1.1 for the atmospheric flux and 0.98 for the astrophysical flux.
+We then add the previously mentioned nuisance parameters $\eta_1$ and $\eta_2$ as floating normalizations to these best fits.
+We then follow \cite{doi:10.1146/annurev.nucl.57.090506.123052} and marginalize over these parameters, to minimize the resulting limits.
+This is to account for the signal possibly contributing to the background.

+In \autoref{fig:limits_ice}, we show the resulting confidence level (C.L.) limits for direct annihilation of DM pairs to $\nu_{\mu}\bar{\nu}_{\mu}$ using ten years of public IceCube data.
+The red solid curve represents the 95\% C.L. sensitivity predicted in \cite{carlos} for the high $m_{\chi}$ region with a Background Agnostic method.
+The green line shows the current bound set by KM3NeT \cite{km3net_arca6} using a fraction of the planned detector.
+In yellow, we show the bounds set by ANTARES \cite{ANTARES_4532}.
+In \autoref{app:analysis_test}, we compare these results to the expected ones, as well as a comparison of best-fit and injected background and signal events.

+The strong bound set by ANTARES is due to its location and the analysis method.
+While far smaller than IceCube, the galactic center lies in ANTARES' most sensitive region.
+This allows ANTARES to perform a directional study of the galactic center, boosting its sensitivity. \cite{ice_gc_penalty} shows that the location leads to approximately a factor of 20 sensitivity penalty for IceCube when performing similar analyses.

+In \cite{KM3NET_bergmes} the potential of a full KM3NeT-like \cite{km3net_eff_bergmes} detector is shown calculated with an Angular Power Spectrum (APS) method assuming a run time of ten years.
+This would push the KM3NeT line below the ANTARES line.

-We show the resulting predicted sensitivities for P-ONE in Fig. \ref{fig:limits_pone}.
-The stark change in shape between 1 and 10 TeV mass is due to the energy reconstruction model applied here.
-This change is especially relevant in the direct annihilation channel to neutrinos, due to the expected peak at the mass resonance.
-If one removes our energy reconstruction assumptions, the P-ONE sensitivities would improve greatly, following a similar shape as the green line.
-The improvement compared to predictions from \cite{carlos} is primarily due to the increased run-time assumption used here. \\ The P-ONE sensitivity could be improved by performing a spatial analysis similar to \cite{KM3NET_bergmes}.
-Purely from a scaling perspective when comparing the effective areas, we would expect the P-ONE sensitivity to further improve by a factor between five and ten when utilizing spatial information.
+We show the resulting predicted sensitivities for P-ONE in \autoref{fig:limits_pone}.
+The stark change in shape between 1 and 10 TeV mass is due to the energy-smearing model applied here.
+This change is especially relevant in the direct annihilation channel to neutrinos due to the expected peak at the mass resonance.
+If one removes our energy reconstruction assumptions, the P-ONE sensitivities will improve greatly, following a similar shape as the red line. \\ The P-ONE sensitivity could be improved by performing a spatial analysis similar to \cite{KM3NET_bergmes}.
+Purely from a scaling perspective, when comparing the effective areas, we would expect the P-ONE sensitivity to improve further by a factor between five and ten when utilizing spatial information.

+In \autoref{app:conf_ex}, we show example test statistic distributions and the resulting confidence limits for P-ONE and IceCube for the scanned model parameters, $m_\chi$ and $\left \langle\sigma\nu\right \rangle$.